Kaizen-Gaming/ex_insights/README.md

 # send custom metric data.
 Does not support aggregated data (count/stdDev, min, max)
 ExInsights.track_metric("bananas", 10)

+# log arbitrary data
+ExInsights.track_trace("1-2-3 boom", :warning)

+# log time taken for requests to external resources, eg. database or http service calls
+ExInsights.track_dependency("get_user_balance", "http://my.api/get_balance/aviator1", 1500, true, "user", "my.api")
 ```

-For more details look at the [`ExInsights`](https://hexdocs.pm/ex_insights/ExInsights.html) module documentation.
+For more details and optional arguments look at the [`ExInsights`](https://hexdocs.pm/ex_insights/ExInsights.html) module documentation.

 ## Inner workings
 * Calling any tracking function `ExInsights.track_xxx` from your code will not immediately send the data to Azure.
-It will instead be aggregated inmemory until the `flush_timer` is triggered (every 30 secs) and the data will be batch sent.
+It will instead be aggregated in memory until the `flush_timer` is triggered (every 30 secs, configurable) and the data will be batch sent.
 * When the application shuts down it will attempt to flush any remaining data.
 * If you are behind a firewall (usually happens in production deployments) make sure your network rules **allow HTTP POSTs to https://dc.services.visualstudio.com**
 * If requests to azure tracking services fail (network or server errors or bad requests) you will not be alerted.